RIGHTS AND RESPONSIBILITIES

 · Receive information in reasonably accessible formats (must meet request deadlines to ensure availability).

 Every student with a disability has the responsibility to:

 · Meet KU’s qualifications including essential technical, academic, and institutional standards.

-· Identify as an individual with a disability and request accommodations through the Academic Achievement and Access Center (AAAC) in a timely manner.
+· Identify as an individual with a disability and request accommodations through the Student Access Center (SAC) in a timely manner.

 · Provide documentation from an appropriate professional source verifying the nature of the disability, functional limitations, and the rationale for specific accommodations being recommended.